d12frosted/elpa-mirror/gnu/denote-readme.txt

   the `FILE' and `KEYWORDS' in the front matter should not affect the rest of the block.

-  If the file doesn’t have front matter, the command skips this step (see the command `denote-dired-rename-file-and-add-front-matter').
+  If the file doesn’t have front matter but is among the supported file types (per `denote-file-type'), the `denote-rename-file' command adds front matter at the top of it and leaves the buffer unsaved for further inspection.

-  This command is intended to (i) rename existing Denote notes while updating their title and keywords in the front matter, (ii) rename files that can benefit from Denote’s file-naming scheme.
-The latter is a convenience we provide, since we already have all the requisite mechanisms in place (Denote does not and will not manage such files though). ([Rename file and add front matter]).
+  This command is intended to (i) rename existing Denote notes while updating their title and keywords in the front matter, (ii) convert existing supported file types to Denote notes, and (ii) rename non-note files (e.g. PDF) that can benefit from Denote’s file-naming scheme.

-  The `denote-dired-rename-file' command is intended to (i) rename existing Denote notes while updating their front matter, (ii) rename files that can benefit from Denote’s file-naming scheme.
 The latter is a convenience we provide, since we already have all the requisite mechanisms in place (though Denote does not—and will not—manage such files).

 [Front matter] See section 6

-[Rename file and add front matter] See section 4.2

-4.2 Rename file and add front matter ────────────────────────────────────

-  The command `denote-dired-rename-file-and-add-front-matter' has the same modalities of interaction as the `denote-dired-rename-file' command ([Rename a single file]).
-The difference is that it unconditionally inserts front matter at the start of a file.

-  This command is thus suitable for a workflow where an existing writable file needs to be converted into a Denote-style note.
-Whereas the other command does not insert front matter if one doesn’t already exist.

-  Front matter is added when the file type extension is among the supported ones (per `denote-file-type').

-[Rename a single file] See section 4.1

-4.3 Rename multiple files at once ─────────────────────────────────
+4.2 Rename multiple files at once ─────────────────────────────────

   The `denote-dired-rename-marked-files' command renames marked files in